 Next Gen PET is available in a Studio-style class version for small lab and discussion classroom environments of 12-36 students; and a Lecture-style class version for lecture-style classrooms.
 In both versions, students draw on evidence, discuss ideas, develop, test and modify models, and engage in practices of scientific argumentation.
+Materials are available in either printed format or as an electronic version.

-The Studio-style class (SC) version is best suited for lower enrollment courses that meet ~5 hours/week and take place in a lab or workroom where students can work in groups around tables and perform experiments.
+The Studio Style class (SC) version is best suited for lower enrollment courses that meet ~5 hours/week and take place in a lab or workroom where students can work in groups around tables and perform experiments.
 In the SC version, students spend the majority of their time with their group of 3-4 peers making predictions, performing experiments, drawing conclusions, answering questions in a workbook, and discussing their ideas both within their group and with the whole class.

-The Lecture-style class (LC) version is best suited for courses that meet ~2.5 hours/week in lecture-style classrooms where students have desktops on which they can work.
+The Lecture Style class (LC) version is best suited for courses that meet ~2.5 hours/week in lecture-style classrooms where students have desktops on which they can work.
 The LC version is suitable for courses with large enrollments, or in courses with smaller enrollments with limited meeting time and facilities.
 The content and pedagogical approach is similar to the SC version, but in the LC version: (1) students can do experiments requiring simple materials on their desktops as an option, but otherwise and for more extensive experiments, they watch videos; (2) students respond to questions (using hand-held response devices [e.g., “clickers”] or smart phones) to share ideas with the whole class; and (3) the instructor manages the class time through a set of PowerPoint™ slides that align with the student materials.

 If your class format involves both lecture sessions and weekly laboratory meetings in a separate room, then you can consider implementing a hybrid version of the curriculum: using lecture-style materials for the lectures and studio-style materials for the lab periods.
-See the ‘Planning Your Course’ link on either the STUDIO STYLE CLASS page or the LECTURE STYLE CLASS page to see an example of a hybrid-style implementation.

 The table below summarizes the differences between structural features of the two versions.
 To see examples of both versions, click on one of the following links: Developing Model of Magnetism (Studio Style, Lecture Style), Interactions and Forces (Studio Style, Lecture Style).
 See also the Design Principles table below that summarizes the differences in how each version implements the design features of the curriculum.